-The Audit Committee meets at least on a quarterly basis and whenever one or more Supervisory Board or Management Board member[s] requests a meeting.
-The Audit Committee meets at least once a year with the Statutory Auditors without the members of the Management Board being present.
+The Audit Committee meets at least on a quarterly basis and whenever one or more Supervisory Board or Management Board member(s) requests a meeting.
+The Audit Committee meets at least once a year with the Statutory Auditors without the members of the Management Board being present and it receives a presentation from the Statutory Auditors twice a year.
 The Audit Committee may solicit the advice of external advisers as it deems necessary.
-Members receive notice convening meetings with an agenda and the meeting documents at least three days prior to each meeting.
+Members receive a notice convening meetings with an agenda and the meeting documents at least three days prior to each meeting.
 To allow for adequate preparation and consideration, the Audit Committee usually meets at least 48 hours prior to the Supervisory Board meeting at which the full year accounts are reviewed.
 The Supervisory Board is informed of the proceedings and recommendations of the Audit Committee at its meeting directly following that of the Audit Committee.